zhaohuic/Docs/docs/Software/IDE/VSCode.md

         # run the code tunnel command and accept the licence
         ${CLI_PATH}/code tunnel --accept-server-license-terms
         ```
 Once you submit the job, you will see an output file with `.out` extension.
-Once you open the file , you will see the following
+Once you open the file, you will see the following
 ```
 *